Having nausea (being sick to your stomach) and vomiting (throwing up) can be very difficult to go through.

 - If you have a bad taste in your mouth, try rinsing with a solution of baking soda, salt, and warm water before you eat.
 Use 1 teaspoon (5 grams) baking soda, 3/4 teaspoon (4.5 grams) salt, and 4 cups (1 liter) warm water.
 Spit out after rinsing.

 - Sit up after you eat.
 Do not lie down.

 - Find a quiet, pleasant place to eat, free of odors and distractions.

 - Suck on hard candies or rinse your mouth with water after vomiting.
 Or you can rinse with the baking soda and salt solution above.

 - Try to get outside for some fresh air.

 - Watch a movie or TV to take your mind away from your nausea.

 - Anti-nausea medicines usually start working 30 to 60 minutes after you take them.

-- When you come home after being treated with cancer drugs, you may want to use these medicines regularly for 1 or more days.
+- When you come home after being treated with cancer medicines, you may want to use these anti-nausea medicines regularly for 1 or more days.
 Use them when nausea first starts.
-DO NOT wait until you feel very sick to your stomach.
+Do not wait until you feel very sick to your stomach.

-If you are vomiting after taking any of your medicines, tell your doctor or nurse.
+If you are vomiting after taking any of your medicines, tell your provider or nurse.